 I understand stores want to display all their goods; floor space is important real estate.
 My biggest problem in furniture stores, driving around on a scooter, is fitting between rows of sofas, beds, tables and the like without risking damage to expensive pieces of furniture – I am also always very careful to stay clear of anything made of glass.

-Most stores arrange furnishings with just enough leg room for people to walk around.
+Most stores arrange furnishings with just enough legroom for people to walk around.
 This does nothing for people on scooters, in wheelchairs or using walkers.
-For us, shopping for furniture is anything by fun.
+For us, shopping for furniture is anything but fun.

 Last week I had a completely different experience and as a result, we now have some wonderful new living room furniture!

 The first thing I noticed when I entered the large store was a lonely walker by the door.
 I figured someone had left it there because it was too hard to fit between items.
 However, as I drove my scooter forward, I found aisles throughout the store were wide and items were not crammed together.
 It made viewing for me enjoyable.

 As with many large stores, there was more than one level.
 A semi-elevated area housed dining and bedroom furnishings and could be accessed by a couple of stairs or by a wide ramp.
 It was so well integrated into the floor design that it didn’t even feel like a ramp.
 Although, I suppose this makes it easy for staff to move large items on a dolly or cart; so everyone wins.